Open-LinaOS-Foundation/LinaOS/Documentation/block/biodoc.rst

 =====================================================
-Notes on the Generic Block Layer Rewrite in Linux 2.5
+Notes on the Generic Block Layer Rewrite in LinaOS 2.5
 =====================================================

 .. note::